international-labour-organization/designsystem/packages/brand-assets/README.md

 const ReactComponent = () => <img src={logo_en_horizontal_blue} />;
 ```

-This will give you a normalized path to the file's location in the package.
-This may not work in situations like Next.js that have their own pipelines for static assets.
+This will give you a [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL) with normalized path to the file's location in the package.
+This is the easiest solution if you're not bundling images and are able to serve them directly from the `node_modules` folder.

+Conversely, it will not work in build systems (like Next.js) that wont't serve assets from `node_modules` and that need to bundle them directly.

 ## List of Assets